Deadpool (TV series): Development

-By the series' announcement, a writers room for the show had been established in London where Donald Glover was filming Solo: A Star Wars Story.
+By the series' announcement, a writers' room for the show had been established in London where Donald Glover was filming his role as Lando Calrissian in Solo: A Star Wars Story (2018).
 Landgraf explained that FX was happy to accommodate the Glovers' busy schedule because of their talent and not wanting to "squelch" any opportunities that may come up for them.
 He added that the series would be different in voice and tone from the Deadpool films because of the difference between animation and live-action, and also because of the Glovers' own unique voice and tone.
 Making a series "that was distinctly different from the movies" was something that FX felt strongly about when taking on the project.

-With the announcement of the series and the involvement of Donald Glover, several outlets noted that his Atlanta co-star Zazie Beetz had just been cast as the comic character Domino in the film Deadpool 2.
+With the announcement of the series and the involvement of Donald Glover, several outlets noted that his Atlanta co-star Zazie Beetz had just been cast as the comic character Domino in the Deadpool (2016) sequel Deadpool 2 (2018).
 In May 2017, Beetz expressed interest in reprising her role in the series if the character was included.
 A brief clip from the series was available to be shown at FX's Television Critics Association press tour panel in August, and Landgraf stated that animation would begin in full for the show later in the year, simultaneously with the filming of the second season of Atlanta.
-He added that a specific release schedule had not been decided on yet "because it’s gotta be great" first.
+He added that a specific release schedule had not been decided on yet "because it's gotta be great" first.

-Discussing pressure to live up to previous portrayals of Deadpool, Donald Glover said he did not feel any unlike in his work on Solo and Atlanta, especially because Deadpool "is very aware of himself".
-Stefani Robinson, a member of the series' writers room, said that they chose to interpret the original comics from "an angle that was very true to us and made sense to us", rather than look to the films or general public's perception of the character.
+Discussing pressure to live up to previous portrayals of Deadpool, Donald Glover said he did not feel any unlike in his work on Star Wars and Atlanta, especially because Deadpool "is very aware of himself".
+Stefani Robinson, a member of the writers' room, said that they chose to interpret the original comics from "an angle that was very true to us and made sense to us", rather than look to the films or general public's perception of the character.
 She highlighted the fact that Deadpool cannot die, saying: "It's sort of fun to play with a character who can do anything, basically, and really get into the mentality of someone who is bored with life, who doesn't feel any stakes, doesn't feel any danger, and is like, 'OK – This is just kind of my life, and what do I do with being someone who exists on a superior platform than everybody else?'
 What would you do if you lived forever, couldn't die?"